Demystifying Kubernetes: CRDs and controllers for developers

 • Native resources include deployments, pods, ingress, services, and CronJobs.
 These components are built-in and available out of the box in every K8s instance.

 During CRD creation, you populate metadata fields such as “name,” “API version,” and “environment.”
-We recommend taking the time to establish these identifiers at the beginning of your project to make it easy to manage your custom resources.
+We recommend taking the time to build these identifiers at the beginning of your project to make it easy to oversee your custom resources.

 apiVersion: apiextensions.k8s.io/v1